 In addition, the Authority continues to work with local schools, businesses, residents and community groups with the overall aim of reducing the risk of injuries and death from fire.
-The main thrust of community safety, however, is targeted home safety checks, which involve community firefighters and Prevention and Education staff visiting homes to deliver fire safety advice and, where necessary, fit smoke detectors.
-In a small number of cases, staff will also provide a deep fat fryer (free of charge) where the occupiers are still using a chip pan, and are deemed to be at risk of a kitchen fire.
+The main thrust of community safety, however, is targeted home safety checks, which involve community firefighters and Prevention and Education staff visiting homes to deliver fire safety advice and, where necessary, fitting smoke detectors.
+During 2012/2013, the Service carried out 30,578 home safety checks (30,004 in 2011/2012) and fitted 21,192 smoke alarms (22,820 in 2011/2012).